Lemon Meringue Roulade!

 Instructions

-• Whisk the egg whites with an stand mixer – I use my Kitchen Aid until they form stiff peaks – when you reach this stage, start adding the sugar 1tsp at a time.
-Once all of the sugar is incorporated it should be glossy, add in the lemon zest and keep whisking for a couple of minutes.
+- Once all of the sugar is incorporated it should be glossy, add in the lemon zest and keep whisking for a couple of minutes.

-• Spread the mixture onto the parchment within the swiss roll tin so that its as even and flat as you can get it – Bake the meringue in the oven for 10 minutes, and then lower the temperature of the oven to 180C/160C Fan and bake for another 20 minutes.
+- Spread the mixture onto the parchment within the swiss roll tin so that its as even and flat as you can get it

-• Leave the Meringue to cool in the tin for about 15 minutes, and then turn it out onto a fresh bit of parchment (top of the meringue will be the side on the new parchment paper) and peel off the old bit of parchment and leave it to cool fully.
+- Leave the meringue to cool in the tin for about 15 minutes, and then turn it out onto a fresh bit of parchment (top of the meringue will be the side on the new parchment paper) and peel off the old bit of parchment and leave it to cool fully.

-• Prepare your decoration/fruit – Whip together the cream and icing sugar until thick and whipped well.
-Spoon the insides of the passion fruit into a bowl!
-And loosen your Lemon Curd so its spreadable.
+- Whip together the cream and icing sugar until thick and whipped well.

-• Once the meringue is cool, spread the lemon curd over the meringue leaving an inch border of filling free meringue.
-On top of the lemon curd, spoon and spread 2 of the the passion fruit over the lemon curd.
-Finally, spread the cream over the mixture!
+- On top of the lemon curd, spoon and spread 2 of the the passion fruit over the lemon curd.
+Finally, spread the cream over the mixture

-• From one long side, to the other, roll the meringue carefully so it forms the roulade.
-The meringue will naturally crack slightly, as its meringue.
-Sprinkle on some spare icing sugar, and sprinkle over some Freeze Dried Raspberries, and any spare passion fruit.
-Enjoy!
+- The meringue will naturally crack slightly, as its meringue.
+Sprinkle on some spare icing sugar, and sprinkle over some freeze dried raspberries, and any spare passion fruit.

 Notes

-• I used my Homemade Lemon Curd when I used this recipe, and used about 300g of the curd.
+- I used my Homemade Lemon Curd when I used this recipe, and used about 300g of the curd.

-• I used the Passion Fruit as I LOVE it combined with Lemon, and then them combined with cream and meringue – you can of course use whatever you like!
+- I used the Passion Fruit as I LOVE it combined with Lemon, and then them combined with cream and meringue – you can of course use whatever you like!

-• The Icing Sugar in the Cream, and the Lemon Zest in the pavlova are optional, but I like my desserts sweet.
+- The Icing Sugar in the Cream, and the Lemon Zest in the pavlova are optional, but I like my desserts sweet.

-• This will last for two-three days once made, in the fridge.
+- This will last for two-three days once made, in the fridge.
 The longer you keep it, the softer it will get!

 Hi, would it work if i added a little bit of white chocolate into the cream mixture for the inside?
 Thank you!